Yiffer-xyz/yiffer.xyz-v3/db/README.md

 ### Set up tables and test data
 ⚠️ For interacting with database on cloudflare non-locally, replace `yiffer-local-dev` with `yiffer-d1-test`!
 With the new version of wrangler, commands are local by default.
 To run against live data, add `--remote` to your commands.
+Note that for local development, you can only run against local.
+You can interact directly with the database on the live site through the commands below, though.

 ```sh
 # For local development